Where is Boris Johnson? UK PM on furlough as economic crisis deepens - ExBulletin

 Where is Boris Johnson?
 UK PM on furlough as economic crisis deepens

-Boris Johnson has been on a belated honeymoon with his wife Carrie since Wednesday.
-Downing Street declined to say where, but The temperature newspaper said the couple were in Slovenia.
+Boris Johnson has been on a belated honeymoon with his wife Carrie since Wednesday, according to Downing Street.

+Aides said he was still remaining at the helm, rather than temporarily handing over Deputy Prime Minister Dominic Raab, but declined to confirm the destination of the honeymoon.

+The UK Embassy in Ljubljana has confirmed that Johnson is on a private visit to Slovenia.

 Johnson will have a lot more free time after Sept.
 6, when he is due to step down as Conservative leader Liz Truss or Rishi Sunak, but has decided to take an early break.

-He said he exchanged WhatsApp messages with Johnson and Zahawi “all the time”, and insisted that criticism that the government was doing nothing about the economic crisis was “wrong”.
+He said he exchanged WhatsApp messages with Johnson and Zahawi all the time, and insisted that criticism that the government was doing nothing about the economic crisis was untrue.

 Zahawi said he stayed in touch with Bank of England Governor Andrew Bailey on Thursday after the central bank raised interest rates from 1.25% to 1.75%, the biggest rise in 27 years.